 #4 Changing hydration makes sourdough more or less sour

 Acetic acid can occur through the oxidation of ethanol.
 The longer dough ferments, the more acetic acid in the starter.

 So what’s this got to do with dough hydration?
 Well, doughs ferment faster when viscosity allows activity to flow freely.
 So by using less water in a recipe, we slow down activity, thus lengthening the proofing time.
 This will increase the amount of acetic acid in the starter.

-By making a starter runnier, we increase the amount of lactic bacteria.
+By making a starter runnier, we increase the number of lactic bacteria.

 So a balance between temperature and hydration is important for flavour.

-Here’s a diagram which shares how it works:
+Here’s a diagram that shares how it works:

 Making the bread – what makes sourdough bread sour?

 Let’s say we’ve got a nice and sour starter and we are ready to make bread.
 To maximise the sourness we can use similar methods that we used in the starter.